AML Analyst

 Building on this foundation, the Money Laundering Regulations 2017 further bolstered AML measures.
 These regulations increased the diligence required of financial institutions, broadening the definition of a "regulated sector" and placing additional emphasis on risk assessments.

 Key regulatory bodies, such as the Financial Conduct Authority (FCA), provide oversight in this domain.
-The FCA regulates conduct for 59,000 financial services firms and financial markets in the UK and the prudential supervisor for 49,000 firms, setting specific standards that AML Analysts must adhere to.
+The FCA regulates conduct for 59,000 financial services firms and financial markets in the UK and is the prudential supervisor for 49,000 firms, setting specific standards that AML Analysts must adhere to.
 The National Crime Agency (NCA), on the other hand, is integral in investigating cases of money laundering and taking enforcement action, making the role of AML Analysts crucial in providing intelligence that aids these investigations.

 This regulatory landscape has shaped the role of the AML Analyst in the UK, creating a dynamic environment where these professionals must stay abreast of changes to effectively carry out their responsibilities.